rockset/rockset-js/packages/cli/README.md

 ## `rockset local:queryLambda:delete`

-Delete all query lambdas from the project.
+Delete all Query Lambdas from the project.

 ```
 USAGE